KIMTAEWON25/medical_AI/README.md

 * gpu: Please enter the gpu number you will use

 The output results are saved as a csv file in the location corresponding to parameter i.

+## **Contributing**

+If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at junegoo.lee@gmail.com or open an issue on this GitHub repository.